unique01082/react-instances/example/public/Document.md

 ### `useObserversNotify(Component, name, ...data): void`

-Use to broadcast change, first parameter must be wrapped with `withObservable`
+Use to broadcast change, first parameter must be wrapped with `observable`

 ```js
 // Counter.js